- Your ad audience determines where your ad can appear, as well as what types of searches will cause your ad to appear.

 Smart campaigns and organic listings

-Google Ads does not affect the ranking of free, organic listings, including websites and Google Maps listings.
+Google Ads doesn't affect the ranking of free, organic listings, including websites and Google Maps listings.
 In addition, Smart campaigns run only in the sponsored ads section, so they don't affect how many or which businesses appear in the organic listings.

 If your business does appear in the organic results, and you run Smart campaigns: